-Students will take a required course on Additional Language Pedagogy, and a research methods course on Applied Linguistics or Literary and Cultural Theory.
+Students will take a required course on Additional Language Pedagogy, and a research methods course on Applied Linguistics or Literary and Cultural Studies.

 Capstone essay and exam

-Students complete a written essay of approximately 20 pages to form the basis of rthe Capstone Examination.
+Students complete a written essay of approximately 20 pages to form the basis of the Capstone Examination.

 Admission requirements and information